twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 To use these values within Puppet, you just use a variable like `$::osfamily`.
 The double-colon at the beginning means this is a "top-scope" variable, which just means that the variable is available anywhere in your Puppet code.
 We won't talk much more about scope here.

+Often you will want your module to change behavior depending on the value of a variable or a fact.
+For instance, if you are writing an SSH module, the SSH service is called "ssh" on Debian systems and "sshd" on Redhat systems.
+You can use the $::osfamily fact and conditional statements to change the name of the service depending on the type of operating system the agent is running on.
+A conditional is something like an if statement or case statement and should be familiar to you from other languages.
+There are too many types of conditionals in Puppet to discuss them here, but they are fairly self-explanatory and discussed in [the learning documentation](http://docs.puppetlabs.com/learning/variables.html#conditional-statements).

 #### Exercises

 - Use a notify resource in one of your modules to examine the values of `$::osfamily`, `$::operatingsystem`, `$::hostname`, and `$::fqdn`.